jlcabs/jlcabs.github.io/README.md

 # jlcabs.github.io
-- written using HTML and CSS
+- written only using HTML and CSS